Daryl-Yeo/Cyclistic-Project/README.md

 ![Tableau Dashboard](Dashboard 1.png)

-You may also view the entire dashboard [here](https://public.tableau.com/app/profile/daryl.yeo4108/viz/CyclisticAnalysis_17260278009950/Dashboard1)
+You may also view the entire dashboard [here](https://public.tableau.com/app/profile/daryl.yeo4108/viz/CyclisticAnalysis_17260278009950/Dashboard1).

 ## Step 6: ACT

+My recommendations are as follows:

+1.